-Thomas A. Drohan, Ph.D.
 The first plenary of the US National Defense University’s Asia Policy Assembly today noted the tendency of US grand strategy to react to threats.
 We can’t seem to mobilize sufficient political will until after big shocks.
 Reacting too late or with a short-sighted view (even if long-term) is particularly dangerous given the accelerating pace and broadening space of our strategic environment.
+Complex threats abound.
 Plenary discussants pointed out US vulnerabilities such as extended supply chains and undefended intellectual property.
 They called for policy makers to support market innovations, diplomatic adroitness, investments in education and defense-related technologies and competencies.
-Recognizing […]
+Recognizing the […]

-Thomas A. Drohan, Ph.D.
 Previous notes introduced the idea of combined effects strategy for complex competition and warfare.
 Let’s consider this type of competition and warfare as sophisticated forms of conflict.
 Combined effects arise from four distinctions, degrees to which an actor decides to: (1) cooperate or confront(2) prevent or cause behavior(3) influence will or capability(4) do the above psychologically or physically OK, but how are combined effects better than singular effects?
 In other words, what can these distinctions or choices enable combined effects to do that simpler approaches to conflict cannot?
 In answering this question about complex competition and warfare, let’s take cooperation […]

 Winning is not a static end-state.
 It’s a continuous process of gaining and maintaining advantage through combinations of effects.
 The competition to produce superior effects involves relationships that are both cooperative and confrontational.
-Applying such a “coop-frontation” lens to Russia, North Korea, China and Iran enables us to see strategies that seek to persuade, compel, induce, deter, defend, and coerce.
+Applying such a “coop-frontation” lens to Russia, North Korea, China and Iran enables reveals strategies that seek to persuade, compel, induce, deter, defend, and coerce.
 In authoritarian states, confrontation tends to not be a last resort, but rather an integral part of cooperation.
 We can understand this aspect of complex warfare and complex competition in terms of different types of effects.
 In planning to win with superior […]